- slide 2 of 4

 Before you complete this springtime bulletin board, you will need to create stems for the flowers using green construction paper.
-Each student will need one.
-You can do this very easily by cutting green construction paper into ½ inch strips.
-You will also need to die cut various shapes; such as circles, squares, or rhombuses, that students can use to create their flowers.
-You will also need to cover the bulletin board with butcher paper or fabric.
+Each student will need one stem.
+You can do this very easily by cutting green construction paper into ½-inch strips.
+You will also need to die cut various shapes such as circles, squares or rhombuses that students can use to create their flowers.
+In addition, you need to cover the bulletin board with butcher paper or fabric.

-This bulletin board activity would be great to do as you are teaching shapes, or you can also do it to review the shapes you have already taught.
-Pass out a “stem” to each student.
-Then, pass out the die cut shapes and the glue.
+This activity would be great to make as you are teaching shapes or to review the shapes you have already taught.
+Pass out a “stem” to each student and then pass out the die cut shapes and the glue.
 You can just give an assortment of shapes to each table.
 Next, have students assemble their flowers.